MAS Transitional Justice, Human Rights and the Rule of Law

 - A year-long focus on practical issues and cases

-- A Spring School that addresses cutting-edge issues in transitional justice
+- An Advanced Spring Course that addresses cutting-edge issues in transitional justice

-- Tailored-made options during the second semester: academic research, clinical work or thematic focus
+- Tailored-made Spring Tracks during the second semester: academic research, clinical work or thematic focus

 - The writing of a master’s paper